Faxonella creaseri

-Faxonella creaseri is a species of crayfish (family Cambaridae, order Reptantia) which belongs to the larger group of so-called decapoda.
-It is one of the four species in the family Faxonella.
+Faxonella creaseri is a species of crayfish, a decapod crustacean in the family Cambaridae.
+It is one of the four species in the genus Faxonella.

 The species is found in the northern lakes and rivers in North America.

 It is documented that the species is found in Louisiana.

 Taxonomic classification

 A modern update of the systemic classification was given by Fetzner et al.: (2005).